open5e/open5e/content/srd/traps.md

 fall under a fusillade of poisoned darts.

-A trap can be either mechanical or magical in nature. **Mechanical traps** include pits, arrow traps, falling blocks, water-­‐‑filled rooms, whirling blades, and anything else that depends on a mechanism to operate. **Magic traps** are either magical device traps or spell traps.
+A trap can be either mechanical or magical in nature. **Mechanical traps** include pits, arrow traps, falling blocks, water---filled rooms, whirling blades, and anything else that depends on a mechanism to operate. **Magic traps** are either magical device traps or spell traps.
 Magical device traps initiate spell effects when activated.
 Spell traps